TiwaShadare/CIDM6330-FinalProject/Final_Project/Evolution_0_Domain_Specification_and_UML_Modelling/README.md

-# Domain Specification and UML Design
+# Domain Specification and UML Design (Human Resource Management System)
 ## Problem
 Quite a number of recent college graduates and candidates are tired of endlessly searching for a job.
 They send out hundreds of applications monthly without receiving a single interview invite.
 At the same time, recruiters are also struggling to find qualified candidates for the open roles they have in their organization.
 A recruitment software that links recruiters to the right candidate and streamline the employment process will solve this problem.
 A Recruitment System - A system that links qualified candidates to job opportunities that suit their particular skillset and experience.
 It equally links recruiters to the right candidates.